ansible/workshops/exercises/ansible_smart_mgmt/3-convert2rhel/README.md

 * Satellite URL<br>
     Example: https://student{x}-sat.{random}.example.opentlc.com (Note the -sat added to the URL)*

 Note that in the following steps that are being performed on AAP, at any time, over on the Satellite console, review the registered hosts via clicking Hosts => All Hosts.
-Refresh the Hosts page to see changes as they occur a result from the automation being peformed via AAP.
+Refresh the Hosts page to see changes as they occur a result from the automation being performed via AAP.

 **Steps:**<br>
 #### 1\.
 Logging into the Ansible Automation Platform (AAP)